Remote Oceanfront w/ Mountain Views

 Lots 4, 5, 6 & 7, Chatham Subdivision II, a Subdivision of Chatham Subdivision according to Plat No. 2005-6

-Sale will include Seller’s 50 shares in the Chatham Cannery Ltd. Sub Chapter S corporation which owns Lot 3.
+Sale will include Seller’s half ownership in the Chatham Cannery Ltd. Sub Chapter S corporation which owns Lot 3.

 30.22 acres subdivided into 4 lots with 24.3 acres of uplands and 5.9 acres of tidelands.